News Releases

 Special event bus service to SaskTel Centre this weekend

-Direct service from the Special Events Stop (23rd Street and 2nd Avenue) to see Jelly Roll at SaskTel Centre on Saturday, March 15 at 7:00 p.m., is available at the following times:
+Saskatoon Transit will provide direct service from the Special Events Stop (23rd Street and 2nd Avenue) to SaskTel Centre for the following events this weekend:

 Post-event drop-off is at the downtown terminal and regular fares apply ($3.00 per trip).
 Fare can be purchased on your mobile phone using either the TGo or transit app, transfers and passes are also accepted.
 Typically, buses arrive onsite 30 minutes prior to the end of the event.